armory3d/armory_docs/essentials/traits.md

 # Traits

 Armory uses a trait(component) system to insert logic into Blender objects and make them interactive.
 Traits can be attached to scene objects or scenes itself.
-To inspect traits placed in the scene, switch to `Groups` view in the `Outliner`.
+To inspect traits placed in the scene, switch to `Orphan Data` view in the `Outliner` and see Collections.

 ![](/essentials/img/traits_groups.png)

 There are several trait types:
-- `Haxe Script` - writing script from scratch in Haxe
+- `Haxe` - writing script from scratch in Haxe
-- `Bundled Script` - handling common stuff like character controllers, bundled in Armory
+- `Bundled` - handling common stuff like character controllers, bundled in Armory
-- `Logic Nodes` - assembling logic visually
+- `Nodes` - assembling logic visually
-- `Canvas` - working with user interface
+- `UI` - working with canvas & user interface

 For scripts, it is possible to pass parameters or set script properties straight from Blender.